 The Kosovo American Education Fund (KAEF) is dedicated to the long-term economic development of Kosovo through the education of its people.
 KAEF provides up to 8 graduate fellowships per year to promising Kosovars for top-level training at select U.S. universities.

-To date, 43 universities have hosted KAEF Fellows, including College of William and Mary, University of Minnesota, University of Denver, and University of San Francisco.
+To date, 43 universities have hosted KAEF Fellows, including St. John's University, Vanderbilt University, Tufts University, and University of Miami.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 Without exception, KAEF Fellows have performed at a high academic level.
 In addition, KAEF Fellows receive an opportunity for valuable practical experience, including:

 - Summer internships – KAEF Fellows are required to intern with a business or organization working in their field of expertise during the summer months.

 - Practical training – KAEF Fellows are given the option of staying in the U.S. for an extended period of time after completing their degree in order to participate in a practical training internship.